-^{}additional fees may occur
+^{}special arrangements needed; additional fees might occur

-IB course selection form Exam session 2024
+IB course selection form Exam session 2025

 You must take 3 HL courses and 3 SL courses.
 A Group 6 choice is optional.
 You may prefer to choose an additional subject from either Group 2, Group 3 or Group 4, in order to fulfil certain university requirements or to fit a particular career path.